armenstepanyan/js-tips/angular/ng-pipes.md

 <div [innerHtml]="message | safeHtml"></div>
 ```
 ### Pure
-By default pipes as pure (pure=true).
+By default pipes as pure (pure=true) meaning they are stateless and their output only depends on the input.
+They don't have side effects.
+However, you can create "impure" pipes that can have side effects and are re-evaluated on every change detection cycle.
 For primitive types it will works on data change and for object types only if reference is changed.
 ```typescript
 @Pipe({
   name: 'join',